 Tourism offers much-needed income to poor countries.
 But who gets the holiday money?
 This project supports an award winning training college, helping students and SMEs to gain a livelihood through trade, not aid.

 "The students were used to presenting either one-on-one or verbally to small groups with flip chart resources, so it was a basic introduction to effectively using the software and delivering short, punchy presentations backed up by good delivery and post-presentation handouts.
 As The Gambia experiences frequent power cuts I didn't want to make them too reliant on technology alone.
 You can't be a shrinking violet as a volunteer, and you have to play both a PR role and a leadership role in order to get down to the nitty gritty and get your job done!"
 Volunteer, Claire

-The Institute of Travel and Tourism in The Gambia (ITTOG) provides accredited training courses in travel and tourism-related subjects, ranging from Higher Professional Diplomas to tour guiding or cabin crew and airport certificates, priding themselves in the diversity of learning opportunities they offer.
+ITTOG provides accredited training courses in travel and tourism-related subjects, ranging from Higher Professional Diplomas to tour guiding or cabin crew and airport certificates, priding themselves in the diversity of learning opportunities they offer.
 All courses focus on the concept of Responsible Tourism and how to make destinations better places to live in, and better places to visit, in that order.
-ITTOG is partnered with Central College Nottingham in the UK, and their courses are accredited by Central College as well as by the National Training Agency of The Gambia.
-One of ITTOG's key focuses is their belief in the power of entrepreneurship, and they work closely with and provide support for many local tourism-related businesses, as well as running a restaurant and travel brokerage company of their own.
+ITTOG is partnered with Central College Nottingham in the UK, and their courses are accredited by Central College as well as by the National Accreditation Quality Assurance Authority of The Gambia.
+One of ITTOG's key focuses is their belief in the power of entrepreneurship, and they work closely with and provide support for many local tourism-related businesses and community tourism initiatives.

 You can also volunteer on this project from home through our e-volunteer programme.
 For more information about e-volunteering click here.

-To learn more about how the volunteer programme works with this project read more here - and - here
+To learn more about how the volunteer programme works with this project read more here